AashrayaJha/QCMod-NF/readme.txt

       in those disks where Tuitman's Frobenius lift is defined.
 Also outputs additional information, such as additional p-adic solutions which don't look rational.
       Includes numerous optional arguments.
-   - QCModQuartic: takes an integer polynomial defining an affine patch of a smooth plane quartic and outputs the rational points.
 -- divisor_heights.m: Contains the function local_height_divisors_p, which computes the local height pairing
     between two divisors with disjoint support on an odd degree hyperelliptic curve (with various restrictions) using construction of Coleman-Gross.
 Essentially ports earlier Sage code due to